Take the First Step Toward Your Criminal Justice Career Now!

 Some forensic science technicians, aka crime scene investigators, will specialize in a particular branch of crime scene investigations.
 Forensic pathologists work strictly within the lab, and forensic computer examiners specialize in computer crimes.

 To begin your career as a crime scene investigator, typically you’ll need a bachelor’s degree in a field such as chemistry, biology, or forensic science.
 If you choose natural sciences as your undergraduate degree, then know many who take that same route usually go on to receive a master’s degree in forensic science.
 CSIs are also sworn in as police officers, so expect to head to the police academy as well.

 There will be on-the-job training for eligible crime scene investigator applicants.
 This is necessary before you are able to work alone.
 New hires are partnered with seasoned professionals to learn real-life tricks of the trade.
 Interested?
 Try our criminal justice practice tests.

-Between now and 2026, the job outlook for crime scene investigators is predicted to grow about 17 percent (2,600 new positions opening), which is well above the average job growth outlook for all occupations.
 The interest in the CSI career has grown in popularity due to all the television shows depicting life as a CSI agent.
 But there will be plenty of jobs for those who are eligible; find a school now.